-In cases where excessive latency fluctuations occur (like WiFi links), the PTP algorithms cannot handle it, and synchronization is extremely poor.
-We are constantly trying to improve our PTP algorithms, so please consult our support team for further information.
+In cases where excessive latency fluctuations occur (like WiFi links), the EtherMPX algorithms cannot handle it, and synchronization becomes extremely poor.
+We are constantly trying to improve these algorithms, so please consult our support team for latest information.

-The overall performance & accuracy, also depends on the quality of the Master Clock.
-The Encoder Master Clock is based on a TCXO with an accuracy of 2.5ppm, so in cases where more accuracy is required, it is suggested to use an external 10MHz clock (Rubidium atomic clock, or GPS 10MHz reference).
+The overall performance & accuracy is also affected by the quality of the Master Clock.
+The Encoder Master Clock is based on a TCXO with an accuracy of 50ppb, so in cases where more accuracy is required, it is suggested to use an external 10MHz clock (Rubidium atomic clock, or GPS 10MHz reference).